CLINICAL TRIALS AND RESEARCH

 • Support researchers and potentially provide additional resources to increase recruitment of participants and meet recruitment targets sooner.

-Further information can be found in the Teletrial Support Program Guidelines and the ATP-VIC Supplementary Information document which outlines the application process for the TSP funding in Victoria.
+Further information can be found in the ATP-VIC Supplementary Information document which outlines the program areas, eligibility and the application process for the TSP funding in Victoria.

 How to register a trial under the ATP teletrial model